Animals

 Reiki

-Reiki is a complimentary healing technique that uses gentle touch by placing hands on or slightly off the body.
-It can also be sent distantly.
-It is safe, non-invasive and suitable for adults, children and animals and can be used alongside conventional veterinary medicine.
+Reiki is safe, non-invasive and suitable for adults, children and animals and can be used alongside conventional veterinary medicine and other therapies as a balancing, supportive modality.

 Reiki originated in Japan after being rediscovered by Dr Mikao Usui (1865-1926), in the late 19th century.